-The Board of County Commissioners may grant a waiver only to the following requirements:
+The Board of County Commissioners may grant a waiver only to the following.
+There shall be no waivers for any of the other requirements:

 - a.
 Building placement requirement if it is determined that based on the characteristics of the site (e.g., environmental features, irregular lot shape) and surrounding areas, the building should not be placed close to the street. - b.
 Minimum separation between nodes if it is determined that the new node will not result in strip commercial, will address a need for commercial uses in the area, and will be compatible with the surrounding neighborhoods. - c.
 Tenant/establishment size may be increased by 15% for individual establishments provided the maximum gross floor area allowed per quadrant or FAR, whichever is less, is not exceeded.